Best Delta 8 Products for Depression Reviewed (July 2023)

 • Only one potency/container size

-They’re made with vegan, quality ingredients (like tapioca syrup instead of corn syrup, which has fewer calories and is completely natural).
+They’re made with vegan, quality ingredients (like tapioca syrup instead of corn syrup, which has fewer calories).

 Summit is a brand from the makers of R&R, a reputable, USDA-certified organic CBD company that’s been around since 2017.
-It provides complete third-party test reports done by Columbia Laboratories, one of the most trusted testing labs in the hemp/cannabis space.
+It provides complete third-party test reports from Columbia Laboratories, one of the most trusted testing labs in the hemp/cannabis space.

 My experience: I took half a gummy and felt a notable buzz about 90 minutes later.
 I felt sleepy, relaxed, and a bit high, with the effects lasting for many hours.